-The worst-case runtime of Helios is $\mathcal O(N)$ because the maximum possible cluster length is $\mathcal O(N)$ (see example cluster in \cref{fig:snake}) and the duration to flood such a cluster scales linearly with its length.
+scales linearly with its diameter.
 This is formally better than the $\mathcal O`\big(N \alpha(N))$ of original UF owing to the parallelism of Helios.
-More impressive is the \emph{mean} runtime which, for faulty measurements i.e. $N =\mathcal O(d^3)$, the authors report as sublinear in $d$ from numerics.
+More impressive is the \emph{mean} runtime which, for phenomenological noise i.e.\ $N =\mathcal O(d^3)$, the authors report as sublinear in $d$ from numerics.